fabriziosalmi/shortlist/README.md

 This project is an experiment in decentralized collaboration.
 The key principles are:

 - **Decentralization:** There is no central orchestrator.
 Any machine that can run the `node.py` script can join the swarm and contribute to the broadcasting effort.
-- **Resilience:** The swarm is self-healing.
-If a node responsible for a broadcast task dies, another node will automatically detect the failure and take over the task.
+- **Resilience:** The swarm is self-healing at multiple levels:
+  - **Node Failure Recovery:** If a node responsible for a broadcast task dies, another node will automatically detect the failure and take over the task.
+  - **Service Health Monitoring:** Nodes actively monitor their renderers through health check endpoints, ensuring services remain truly responsive and not just running.
 - **Transparency:** The entire state of the swarm—who is active, what tasks are being performed, and by whom—is publicly visible and auditable through the Git history of this repository.
 - **Git as a Backend:** Instead of complex coordination services like Zookeeper or etcd, the swarm uses Git itself as a distributed lock and state machine, making the system surprisingly simple and robust.